 Mr. Takahashi is a certified public accountant (formerly a Senior Partner at Ernst and Young ShinNihon LLC), and a Representative Director of Pronet Inc. PARCO appointed Mr. Takahashi as an External Director on the expectation that he can perform the function of business oversight and checking on the basis of the specialized knowledge, experience, and judgement regarding finance and accounting he has gained over the course of his career.

-Attended all 14 Board meetings and 13 Audit Committee meetings held this fiscal year and provided his specialist perspective as a certified public accountant when needed.
+Attended 13 of 14 Board meetings and all 14 Audit Committee meetings held this fiscal year and provided his specialist perspective as a certified public accountant when needed.

 Mr. Ito is a professor at Hitotsubashi University’s Graduate School of International Corporate Strategy.
 PARCO appointed Mr. Ito as an External Director on the expectation that he can perform the function of business oversight and checking on the basis of the knowledge, experience and judgement he has gained over the course of his extensive career, and his experience working both within Japan and overseas.

-Attended 12 of the 14 Board meetings and 11 of the 13 Audit Committee meetings held this fiscal year and provided advice when needed based on the knowledge, experience, and insight garnered from his experiences during a stellar career both in Japan and abroad.
+Attended all 14 Board meetings and all 14 Audit Committee meetings held this fiscal year and provided advice when needed based on the knowledge, experience, and insight garnered from his experiences during a stellar career both in Japan and abroad.

-Ms. Nakamura has served as Representative Director and CEO of Poppins Corporation for many years, and also is also a representative of JAFE (the Japan Association for Female Executives).
+Ms. Nakamura is Representative Director and CEO of Poppins Holdings and Poppins Corporation, and is a member of the Nikkei’s Management Advisory Board.
 PARCO appointed Ms. Nakamura as an External Director on the expectation that she can perform the function of business oversight and checking on the basis of her knowledge of management, and the experience and judgement from a global perspective gained over the course of her career.

-Attended 12 of the 14 Board meetings and 11 of the 13 Audit Committee meetings held this fiscal year and Provided her perspective as a vastly experienced business manager when needed.
+Attended 11 of the 14 Board meetings and all 14 Audit Committee meetings held this fiscal year and Provided her perspective as a vastly experienced business manager when needed.

-Mr. Seki’s been involved in the management of Itochu Corporation for many years.
+Mr. Seki was involved in the management of Itochu Corporation for many years.
 PARCO appointed Mr. Seki as an External Director on the expectation that he can perform the function of business oversight and checking on the basis of the knowledge, experience, and global perspective he has gained over the course of his career.

 Approach to Officer compensation